nicoleku8/Q-learning_note/Q-learning.md

 ### 3. Q value

-The Q-value represents:

->- The expected **cumulative future reward** the agent can earn from a given state-action pair, assuming it acts optimally thereafter.
+The Q-value represents the expected **cumulative future reward** the agent can earn from a given state-action pair, assuming it acts optimally thereafter.

 This estimation guides the agent’s decisions, aiming to choose actions that maximize long-term gain rather than short-term reward.